Florida candidate accused of faking diploma drops out

 SARASOTA, Fla.
-(AP) — A Republican candidate for the Florida Legislature who falsely claimed she had a college degree and posted a purported copy of her diploma online is dropping out of her race.
+(AP) — A Republican candidate for the Florida Legislature who falsely claimed she had a college degree and posted a purported copy of her diploma online dropped out of her race on Tuesday.

-Melissa Howard on Tuesday told the Sarasota Herald-Tribune that the right thing to do was drop out of the race for a Florida House seat.
+Melissa Howard told the Sarasota Herald-Tribune it was the right decision to drop out of the race for the Florida House seat.

+“I made a terrible error in judgment,” Howard said.
+“I am thankful for everyone who gave so much toward my success, and I am deeply sorry.”

 Howard last week posted a photo of herself with what looked like a Miami University diploma after being accused of lying about her degree.
 The Ohio university later sent reporters a statement saying she attended the school, but never graduated and the diploma Howard posted has inaccuracies.